toksaitov/monet/Readme.md

    [-f docker-compose.gpu.yml] ...`: to mount project directories on the host machine under project directories inside containers to allow instant source changes throughout development without rebuilds.

+## Working in a Swarm Cluster Environment

+* `docker-compose pull`: to download pre-built images from Docker Hub on every node

+* `docker-compose up [-d]`: to start all services

+* `docker exec <name of any monet-api container> npm run gulp`: to import sample data from the `artworks` directory to the service database

+* `docker-compose scale monet-agent=<number of instances>`: to start a specific number of instances of the *monet-agent* and spread them across the cluster

 ## Docker Hub